 Test code:

-X0020 - Qualitative detection but not differentiation of most reported species of Babesia, such as Entopolypoides (Babesia) macaci and B. microti, by real time polymerase chain reaction
+X0020 - Ultrasensitive qualitative detection but not differentiation of most reported species of Babesia, such as Entopolypoides (Babesia) macaci and B. microti, by real time polymerase chain reaction

 Babesiosis is an illness caused by the parasite Babesia which is an intra-erythrocytic protozoan.
 This parasite can infect a wide range of mammals including primates, dogs, cats and various livestock.
 The parasite can also be transmitted to humans by ticks.
 Infected animals and humans may develop fever, chills, sweating, myalgias (muscle aches), fatigue, hepatosplenomegaly (enlargement of the liver and spleen) and hemolytic anemia.